Citi/scaler/docs/source/tutorials/features.rst

 Graph Submission
 ----------------

 Some tasks are complex and depend on the output of other tasks.
-Scaler supports submitting tasks as a graph and will handle executing the dependencies in the correct order and communicating between tasks.
+Scaler supports submitting tasks as a  `DAG <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_ graph and will handle executing the dependencies in the correct order and communicating between tasks.

 .. literalinclude:: ../../../examples/graphtask_client.py
    :language: python